Andrettin/Wyrmsun/readme.txt

 * Editor
 - The grand strategy battle AI is now available for selection in the editor.

+* Miscellaneous
+- Added Stone Pile (graphics by Jinn), which can be harvested for stone.
+It occasionally drops when buildings which cost stone are destroyed.

 * Quests
-- Added the possibility of accepting in-game quests at town-hall-type buildings in custom games.
+- Added the possibility of accepting in-game quests at town-hall-type buildings in custom games (quest icon by Jinn).
 - Added "The Great Temple" and "The Good Seasons" in-game quests for the Germanics.
 - Added "The Sun Shields" in-game quest for the Germanics, and removed the equivalent trigger.
 - Added the "Mushroom Fields", "The Dripping Hall", "The Deep", "The Burner" and "The Weaver of Dreams" in-game quests for the dwarves.
 - Added the "Shorbear Hold" in-game quest for the Shorbear Clan.
 - Added the "Agniss' Mysticism", "Dremac's Wealth", "Ioun's Tactics" and "Orza's Scholarship" in-game quests for the goblins.

+* Units
+- Decreased the rate at which workers gain experience by gathering and building.

 -----------------------------------------------------------------------
 - 2.4.1